 Make sure you can key the radio via CAT, VOX will not work.
 So you need to get this working correctly for this to work.

-Set the sound levels using the relevant sound control sliders for your operation system.
+Set the sound levels using the relevant sound control sliders for your operating system.

-If you are using a Windows PC I recommend using 'Power mixer' as this makes things easier.
+If you are using a Windows PC, I'd recommend using the 'Power mixer' app as this makes adjusting the sound levels easy.

-On a raspberry PI just hit the Audio setting button in the top right hand corner.
+On a raspberry PI just hit the Audio setting button in the top right hand corne er.

 Tx output levels: Transmit in to a dummy load, look at your ALC level on your radio.
 Set the PC audio output level so that the audio level just touches the ALC bar (usually the middle of the ALC scale)

 Rx input levels: Look at your data mode software audio bar, using both your PC Mic level and Radio volume knob, set the level appropriately.

 I'm very happy with the excellent performance of this simple and low cost sound card.
 The USB isolator adds the magic by eliminating the ground loops.
 The Power mixer software makes understanding the sound card arrangement and setting the levels easy.

 A great low cost sound card solution for all.